 When designing disruptive products and services for the lifestyle of millennials and beyond, Jinsoo employs a handful of innovative methods to understand their complex, evolving needs.
 These methods are now more important than ever as people are beginning to experience an immense shift in the way they consume and interact in the society—as described in Jeremy Rifkin's Third Industrial Revolution and in the UN's 2030 agenda.Unfortunately, many product teams continue to focus on user’s short-term needs that often exacerbate societal problems rather than truly solving them.
 In other cases, a method in question is centered too much around internal agency without considering external influences.
 In such scenarios, Jinsoo proposes a design method where ideas, models, and artifacts are integrated into a coherent systematic framework that enables understanding of the relationships with one another.
 This is called “Systems Thinking,” and it is modeled after ontological methods that extend beyond human-centered approach.
-The framework is composed of a series of critical roles, attributes, functions, and hierarchy that are mapped based on metaphysical concepts.By analyzing needs of natural and machine-based systems through qualitative and quantitative studies, Systems Thinking can accomplish these key objectives.
+The framework is comprised of a series of critical roles, attributes, functions, and hierarchy that are mapped based on metaphysical concepts.By analyzing needs of natural and machine-based systems through qualitative and quantitative studies, Systems Thinking can accomplish these key objectives.
 First, the method will help the team to decompose and decipher complex systems into smaller parts.
-Second, it will help uncover hidden implications in the society before they occur with thorough examination of all of the deconstructed parts.
+Second, it will help uncover hidden implications in the society before they occur thorough examination of all of the deconstructed parts.
 Third, it will foster empathy and transparency by helping the team recognize patterns and relationships within the related parts.
-Fourth, it will allow the team to identify big problems that are largely unrecognized or appear to be obvious in the society.
-Fifth, the framework itself will serve as a tool to help discover many fundamental and practical solutions without draining the team with repeated ideation sessions.Contrary to the objectives, a scandal involving Cambridge Analytica triggered 87 million Facebook users to distrust the platform and initially cost the company $134B in value.
+Fourth, it will allow the team to identify large-scale problems that are unrecognized or ubiquitous.
+Lastly, the framework will serve as a tool to help discover many fundamental and practical solutions without draining the team with repeated ideation sessions.Contrary to the objectives, a scandal involving Cambridge Analytica triggered 87 million Facebook users to distrust the platform and initially cost the company $134B in value.
 The collateral damage could have been reduced or even avoided if the organization had properly defined the relationship, ethos, and boundaries of their product during its growth.
 While the attitude of "let's just build it and see what it happens" may be relevant during early stage of a startup, an organization during growth and in later stages mustn't follow such practice blindly.
 This was a realization that demonstrated technological determinism is flawed and technology itself should not become a sole proprietor in the society.
 The process of getting to such realization early on is what Systems Thinking is designed to do—particularly in the age of big data and post modernism.All things considered, Systems Thinking is an important organizational design tool for deducing complexity, improving understanding, and lowering risk of unintended harm to the society.

 Industry: TherapyProject Nourished is an immersive dining platform designed to enhance and diversify the way of eating.
 The hardware as a service, which consists of a custom HMD, tableware, and API, is aimed at decoupling physical limitations of food and allowing food to expand its capabilities as a medium beyond its physiological and sustaining functions.
 The technologies allow participants to experience eating and drinking in a transformative way by altering vision, gustation, olfaction, audition and touch.
 Since the public launch, the project has amassed a huge number of followers and inspired hundreds of films, TV shows, books, products, projects, events, and research initiatives around the globe.